shawnweisfeld/usergrouptv/content/videos/creating-accessible-power-bi-reports.md

     {
       "name": "Meagan Longoria",
       "slug": "meagan-longoria",
-      "bio": "Meagan Longoria is a business intelligence consultant with Denny Cherry & Associates who lives in Denver, Colorado.
-She is a Microsoft Data Platform MVP.
-Meagan spends a lot of time thinking about how to use data integration, data modeling, and data visualization techniques to make data useful for people.
-She enjoys sharing her knowledge and experiences at conferences and user group meetings, as well as through her blog (http://DataSavvy.me).", "count": 2
+      "bio": "Meagan Longoria is a Microsoft Data Platform MVP living in Denver, Colorado.
+She is an experienced consultant and trainer who has worked with the Microsoft Data Platform for over 15 years.
+She enjoys creating solutions in Azure and Power BI that make data useful for decision makers and make the lives of information workers a little bit easier.
+Meagan enjoys sharing her knowledge with the technical community by speaking at conferences and user groups, blogging, and sharing tips and helpful links on social media.", "count": 3
     }
   ],
   "ugtvtags": [
     {
       "name": "Power BI",
       "slug": "power-bi",
-      "count": 40
+      "count": 41
     }
   ],
   "meetups": [